rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}lapierre.jpg" alt="Myriam Lapierre"/>
 </div>

-[Myriam Lapierre](https://sites.google.com/berkeley.edu/myriam-lapierre/home) (Graduate Student, Linguistics) is interested in the phonetics and phonology of South American languages, with a particular focus on nasality-related phenomena in the Amazon.
+[Myriam Lapierre](https://sites.google.com/berkeley.edu/myriam-lapierre/home) (PhD 2021, Linguistics) is interested in the phonetics and phonology of South American languages, with a particular focus on nasality-related phenomena in the Amazon.
 She began conducting fieldwork in the Brazilian Amazon in 2014, and has since worked with several languages of the Jê family (Panãra, Me~bêngôkre, Kajkwakhrattxi, and Xavante), as well as Kawaiwete (Tupí-Guaraní).
 Some of her recent and ongoing work includes a descriptive analysis of the phonology of Panãra, an analysis of nasal coarticulation in Panãra using oral and nasal airflow data, and a typological and theoretical analysis of nasal harmony phenomena in languages of the Tupí-Guaraní family.

 <div class="image left people_images">